-Organizational Model Pursuant to Legislative Decree No. 231/2001 - In July 2004, Edison and its main subsidiaries adopted the organizational model pursuant to Legislative Decree No. 231/2001 (the 231 Model) designed to prevent the perpetration of the unlawful acts referred to in the corresponding Decree and, consequently, shield the Company from administrative liability.
+Organizational Model Pursuant to Legislative Decree No. 231/2001 - In July 2004, Edison and its main subsidiaries adopted the organizational model pursuant to Legislative Decree No. 231/2001 (the "231 Model") designed to prevent the perpetration of the unlawful acts referred to in the corresponding Decree and, consequently, shield the Company from administrative liability.
 The Model, which was adopted following a detailed analysis of the Company's operations to identify activities with a risk potential, includes a series of general principles, rules of conduct, control tools, administrative procedures, training and information programs, and disciplinary systems that are designed to prevent, as much as possible, the occurrence of the abovementioned crimes.
 The 231 Model includes a general section that explains the Model's function and principles, as well as the content of Legislative Decree No. 231/2001 and other main reference statutes, and a section that represents the 231 Model's own core and reviews the 231 Model's content: from its adoption to the identification of at-risk activities, the definition of protocols, the characteristics and modus operandi of the Oversight Board, the information flows, the training and information activities, the penalty system and Model updates.
 The Model is completed by its annexes, which are an integral part of the 231 Model itself: 1) Code of Ethics, 2) Protocol to monitor the risk profiles identified in each unit, and 3) Expense Regulations and Guidelines for the management and award of powers of attorney.

-The Board of Directors appointed an Oversight Board ("OB"), which is responsible for ensuring that the 231 Model is functioning effectively and is kept up to date, and is required to report to the Board of Directors and the Board of Statutory Auditors at least once every six months.
-The OB is supported by the Internal Auditing Department, which established a dedicated support unit called Corporate Compliance & Ethics Function, as well as by the Legal & Corporate Affairs Division and the Human Resources & Organization Department.
+The Board of Directors appointed an Oversight Board (OB), which is responsible for ensuring that the 231 Model is functioning effectively and is kept up to date, and is required to report to the Board of Directors and the Board of Statutory Auditors at least once every six months.
+The OB is supported by the Internal Auditing Department, which established a dedicated support unit called Corporate Compliance & Ethics Function, as well as by the Legal & Corporate Affairs Division and the Human Resources & ITC Department.
+The General Counsel and the manager of the Internal Auditing Department also act as the Strategic Ethics & Compliance Officer and the Operational Ethics & Compliance Officer, respectively.